aisha-x/THM/Rooms/Cyber Security 101/Gobuster: the basics.md

 - Virtual hosts were identified and resolved correctly.
 - These may lead to separate hosted applications or admin panels.

+**Question 1: Use the commands learned in this task to answer the following question: How many vhosts on the offensivetools.thm domain reply with a status code 200?**

+`gobuster vhost -u "http://<target-machin>" --domain offensivetools.thm -w /usr/share/wordlists/SecLists/Discovery/DNS/subdomains-top1million-5000.txt --append-domain -t 100 | grep "Status: 200"`

+Answer: ***4***

 ---